yunjia1/Deep-Learning/README.md

 Makes use of LSTMS and TV Scripts from the Seinfeld dataset to generate new TV scripts.
 The model was ultimately able to generate the scripts with a loss of 3.43.
 Iterating through more epochs is likely to improve the accuracy of the model in generating realistic and feasible scripts.

+### 4. Generate Faces

+Makes use of a Deep Convolutional Generative Adversarial Network (DCGAN) on a training set of celebrity faces to generate fake faces.
+The project consists of data loading and pre-processing, creating the generator and discriminator classes, as well as training the network.
+After 50 epochs, fake faces are generated at the end of the file.

 ## Credits